-The programme has already been scaled in all 75 districts and well positioned in playing a complementary role in shouldering responsibility with the government in providing free/low cost family planning services to poor population.
+The programme has already been scaled up to the entire state covering 75 districts and well positioned in playing a complementary role in shouldering responsibility with the government in providing free/low cost family planning services to poor population.
 Government of Odisha and MP are in the process of replicating similar PPP model.